Tips For Finding the Perfect Pillow

 - After two weeks go back to sleeping on your new pillow for another two weeks.

-- At this point you will know if the pillow will work for you or not.
-We have a very high success rate of people easily adjusting to their new pillow using this process.
+- At this point, you will know if the pillow will work for you or not.
+We have a very high success rate of people quickly adjusting to their new pillow using this process.

-Most people don’t put enough thought into their pillow; it is a VERY important part of your sleep system and we at E.S.C.
-Mattress Center always try to start each mattress consultation with a pillow fitting before we start having you compare mattresses.
+Most people don’t put enough thought into their pillow; it is an essential part of your sleep system and at E.S.C.
+Mattress Center, we always try to start each mattress consultation with a pillow fitting before we start having you compare mattresses.